biobridgechem/biobridgechem.github.io/content/_index.md

         text: Previous Seminars
         url: /event/
       announcement:
-        text: "Interested in joing the team?"
+        text: "Interested in joining the team?"
         link:
           text: "Read more"
           url: "/about/"